 Can my employer pay me the salary lower than the officially set rate?

-• Your wage will be at least £10.75 per hour.
+• You will be paid at least £10.75 per hour of work.

-4. You have a higher doctoral degree.
+4. You have a scientific degree higher than a doctoral degree (corresponds to a Russian doctoral degree).

 Does an EU citizen need a Skilled Worker visa to work in the UK?

-There are three exceptions:
+There are 3 categories that are exceptions:

 Who can get a £55 discount off a government fee?